British Pain Society: Controversy

 During the years that followed, the BPS had a pivotal role in the National Pain Audit Report carried out by Dr Cathy Price and Dr Stephen Ward in conjunction with the Dr Foster organization.
 The report discussed the impact of pain and drew on data related to nearly 10,000 new attendees at pain clinics nationally and the accessibility to multidisciplinary care.
 In addition, the then BPS journal Pain Reviews was reborn as the British Journal of Pain (BJP) under Prof Felicia Cox.
 The new BJP publishing original pain-related research under the auspices of a professional publishing house.
 Following a governmental Pain Summit in Westminster organized by the BPS, the RCoA Faculty of Pain Medicine, the RCGP and the Chronic Pain Policy Coalition.
 Following the Pain Summit, pain related questions were included in the Health Survey for England (HSE) for the first time.
 The BPS worked in partnership with the Chronic Pain Policy Coalition, to devise questions for this snapshot survey of the nation's health.

 The society is also actively promoting the wider education of health professionals in relation to pain management.
 In conjunction with the Faculty of Pain Medicine of the Royal College of Anaesthetists (FPMRCoA), the society is involved in encouraging the implementation of the EPM Lite teaching method to UK medical schools nationally.
 This was first taught in Bristol and adopted shortly after at other leading medical schools such as Imperial College London.

 50th anniversary

-In 2017 the British Pain Society celebrates its 50th Anniversary (founded in 1967).
+In 2017 the British Pain Society celebrated its 50th Anniversary (founded in 1967).
 The Annual Scientific Meeting was held from 3 to 5 May 2017.
-As amalgamation with the British Pain Society to initiate awareness, there will be a group of cycling enthusiasts cycling from London to the annual scientific meeting in Birmingham in a fund-raising campaign.

 Pain News published in March 2017 summarises the history and evolution of the Society and contains interviews with past presidents including Dr Tim Nash, Professor Michael Bond, Dr Douglas Justin, Professor Paul Watson, Dr Joan Hester, Professor Richard Langford and Dr William Campbell.